zhongchun/rust-demos/README.md

 - A *string* is a collection of characters.
 - A *hash map* allows you to associate a value with a particular key.
 It's a particular implementation of the more general data structure called a map.

+## Smart Pointers

+The concept of smart pointers isn’t unique to Rust: smart pointers originated in C++ and exist in other languages as well.
+Rust has a variety of smart pointers defined in the standard library that provide functionality beyond that provided by references.

+Rust, with its concept of ownership and borrowing, has an additional difference between references and smart pointers: while references only borrow data, in many cases, smart pointers own the data they point to.

+Smart pointers are usually implemented using structs.
+Unlike an ordinary struct, smart pointers implement the `Deref` and `Drop` traits.

+The most common smart pointers in the standard library:

+- `Box<T>` for allocating values on the heap
+- `Rc<T>` a reference counting type that enables multiple ownership
+- `Ref<T>` and `RefMut<T>`, accessed through `RefCell<T>`, a type that enforces
+the borrowing rules at runtime instead of compile time